vaxeus/mtasa-whitelist/README.md

 });
 ```

-4. Then install the script on your server `Your server patch/mods/deathmatch/resources`
+4. Then install the `whitelist.script` on your server `Your server patch/mods/deathmatch/resources`
-5. Add the configuration in the `whitelist/whitelist.lua` file.
+5. Add the configuration in the `whitelist.script/whitelist.lua` file.

 ```lua
 local database = {